Daniel561105/Simulate-db/README.md

-# Simulate-Redis
+# Simulate-DataBase
-to create a system that is similar to redis
+Purpose
+---

+Trying to make a place which can store data